ZupIT/beagle-docs/Settings/content/en/docs/Resources/Component's Positioning/Flex Wrap.md

 ---
 title: Flex Wrap
 weight: 68
-description: This section lists information about the Flex Wrap property
+description: This section lists information about the Flex Wrap property.
 ---

 ---